pikachu937/vhosting/README.md

 # A Video Hosting project that can be scalable (vhservice)

 #### Available methods:
-* POST      /user-edit/       CreateUser
+* POST      /userinterface/       POSTUser
-* GET       /user-edit/:id    GetUser
+* GET       /userinterface/:id    GETUser
-* PUT       /user-edit/:id    UpdateUser
+* PUT       /userinterface/:id    PUTUser
-* PATCH     /user-edit/:id    PartiallyUpdateUser
+* PATCH     /userinterface/:id    PATCHUser
-* DELETE    /user-edit/:id    DeleteUser
+* DELETE    /userinterface/:id    DELETEUser

 #### First Starting:
 1. Create file ".env" in a root of your app directory and put line "DB_PASSWORD=your_db_pass" in it.